rufilboss/100DaysOfDevOps/Day 31 -Introduction to VPC Peering/day31.md

     * Select Requester VPC
     * As mentioned in the first part of the series, we can create VPC Peering between different account as well as between different region
     * Select Acceptor VPC(As you can see Acceptor VPC has complete different CIDR region, as overlapping CIDR is not supported)

+* Even when creating VPC Peering between the same account, you still need to accept peering connection

+* The final step is to update the individual VPC route table with the peering connection